JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Figure out why it is so slow after creating the new supabase project
 ##### I believe that I have sped it up as much as possible and with the cache the experience will be much better.
 - When loading the library or deleted sections it is very very slow compared to before
+##### Optimization Possibility
+- We could store the array of track ids as one string which we can get directly from the db and make the call to spotify with it instead of fetching all track ids which is slower.
+However let's see what the actual bottleneck is.

 ## Playing songs
 - Figure out a way to play the song directly from spotify using the user's account